SnapMobileIO/SnapMobile-Filter/README.md

     import 'snapmobile-filter';

-Finally, add 'Filter' as a dependency for the angular app.
+Finally, add 'FilterModule' as a dependency for the angular app.

 # Updating